What are breast lumps?

 There are different reasons why breast lumps develop.
-Most lumps are not cancerous.
+Most lumps are not cancerous and do not pose any risk.

 A person who detects a breast lump should have it evaluated as soon as possible.